kevin-r-m/hystersis/README.md

 > This is an proof of concept and very much a work in progress.

 Exploring strategies to _smooth_ out loading when the requests length may be volatile.
 I dislike flashing that may occur with loading states when network requests are between fast and slow.
-This is an exploration into resolving that.
+This is an exploration into resolving that frustration.

 Potential use cases: